mosip/documentation/docs/setup-steps-1.3.0.md

 2\.
 Using keycloak/ register option in CTK UI, create a new user for compliance toolkit.

 3\.
 Make sure to add the email ID.
-Also, give the role `GLOBAL_ADMIN`.
+Also, give the role `CTK_ADMIN`.

 4\.
 Login to compliance toolkit in your environment from browser with the above Keycloak user.